cogluca/loops_flutter/README.md

 ## Instructions to run

-- Email me at cog.gianluca@gmail.com to ask for the internal testing version access
+- Email me at cog.gianluca@gmail.com to ask for the Android internal testing version access